 During your first antenatal appointment at around weeks 8 to 12 of your pregnancy, your midwife or doctor will ask you some questions to determine whether you're at an increased risk of gestational diabetes.

 If you have one or more risk factors for gestational diabetes – see Who's at risk, above – you should be offered a screening test.

 The screening test used is called an oral glucose tolerance test (OGTT), which takes about two hours.

-It involves having a blood test taken in the morning when you've had nothing to eat or drink (except water) overnight.
+It involves having a blood test taken in the morning when you've had nothing to eat or drink overnight (you can usually drink water, but check with the hospital if you're unsure).
 You're then given a glucose drink.

 After resting for two hours, another blood sample is taken to see how your body is dealing with the glucose.

 The OGTT is done when you're between 24 and 28 weeks pregnant.
 If you've had gestational diabetes before, you'll be offered an OGTT earlier in pregnancy soon after your booking visit, and another OGTT at 24 to 28 weeks if the first test is normal.

 Alternatively, it may be suggested that you start testing your blood sugar yourself using a finger-pricking device in the same way as you did during your previous episode of gestational diabetes.